Observance of Christmas by country: Sweden

-The pre-Christian holiday of Yule, or jól, was the most important holiday in Scandinavia and Northern Europe.
-Originally the observance of the winter solstice, and the rebirth of the sun, it brought about many practices that remain in the Advent and Christmas celebrations today.
-The Yule season was a time for feasting, drinking, gift-giving, and gatherings, but also the season of awareness and fear of the forces of the dark.
-Swedish Christmas celebrations begin with the first of Advent.
+The pre-Christian holiday of Yule, or jól, was the most important in Scandinavia and Northern Europe.
 Saint Lucy's Day (locally known as Luciadagen) is the first major Christmas celebration before Christmas itself.
-The eldest daughter arising early and wearing her Lucy garb of white robe, red sash, and a wire crown covered with whortleberry-twigs with nine lighted candles fastened in it awakens the family, singing "Santa Lucia", serving them coffee and saffron buns (St. Lucia buns), thus ushering in the Christmas season.
+The eldest daughter, arising early and wearing her Lucy garb of white robe, red sash, and a wire crown covered with whortleberry-twigs with nine lighted candles fastened in it, awakens the family, singing "Santa Lucia", serving them coffee and saffron buns (St. Lucia buns), thus ushering in the Christmas season.